lindaszabo/KNIFE/README.md

       - multimapped: N/A
       - circ: number of reads where read1 aligned to this circular junction and read2 was consistent with presumed splice event, or just number of aligned reads to this circular junction for SE reads
       - decoy: number of reads where read2 was inconsistent with read1 alignment to this circular junction
-      - pvalue: naive method p-value for this junction based on all aligned reads (higher = more likely true positive)
+      - pvalue: naive method p-value for this junction based on all aligned reads (higher = more likely true positive).
+You will want to select a threshold on the p-value for which of these junctions are considered true positive circles.
+For the
       - scores: (read1, read2) Bowtie2 alignment scores for each read aligning to this junction, or scores at each 10th percentile for junctions with more than 10 reads
     2. glmReports: read count and posterior probability per junction using GLM (only for PE reads, annotation-dependent junctions).
-2 files created per sample, 1 with circular splice junctions and the other with linear splice junctions
+2 files created per sample, 1 with circular splice junctions and the other with linear splice junctions.
+You will want to select a threshold on the posterior probability for which of these junctions are considered true positive circles.
+For the publication, we considered all junctions with a posterior probability of 0.9 or higher.
       - junction: chr|gene1_symbol:splice_position|gene2_symbol:splice_position|junction_type|strand
         - junction types are reg (linear), rev (circle formed from 2 or more exons), or dup (circle formed from single exon)
       - numReads: number of reads where read1 aligned to this junction and read2 was consistent with presumed splice event
-      - p_predicted: posterior probability that the junction is a true junction
+      - p_predicted: posterior probability that the junction is a true junction (higher = more likely true positive).
       - p_value: p-value for the posterior probability to control for the effect of total junctional counts on posterior probability
     3. glmModels: RData files containing the model used to generate the glmReports
     4.  ids: alignment and category assignment per read